What to Do If You Have Fleas

 Fleas can definitely be a tricky pest to get rid of.
-This post is all about what to do if you have fleas and how to get rid of them in your home.
+This post is all about what to do if you have fleas in your home and how to get rid of them.

-First and foremost, if you have already detected that you have fleas in your home, it is important to directly treat the source.
-For example, most people get them on their pets.
+First and foremost, if you are noticing signs of fleas in the house, it is important to directly treat the source.
+For example, most people get them from their pets.

 This means you should directly treat your pets to get rid of the major source of the fleas.
 This could include bathing your pets in flea removal shampoo, getting flea collars, or using medical flea treatments to take care of them on your pets.